bobu01/gds_1000b_scpi/README.md

 # gds_1000b_scpi

 # Introduction
 GDS-1000B series digital oscillocope by GW Instek is a cost effective instrument for engineers, technicians and students.
 The oscilloscope includes a USB port for remote control.
 Inside the oscilloscope there is a USB to serial converter.
-An external computer mounts this as a traditional serial port.
+An external computer opens this as a traditional serial port.

 The instrument supports a reduced set of SCPI commands.
 SCPI is a general standard used by many equipment makers.
 This python software tries to provide functions to work with the general SCPI command interface.
 Some commands are unique to the GDS o-scope and these required special functions.